-Instructions &lt;&lt; Return Home Take Survey &gt;&gt; For each way of contributing to the team, rate each of your teamm button next to the list of behaviors that most closely describes how period being evaluated. nates (including yourself) by clicking on the v that team member behaved during the
+Instructions << Return Home Take Survey >> For each way of contributing to the team, rate each of your teamm button next to the list of behaviors that most closely describes how period being evaluated.

 Your goal is to answer each question as accurately as possible.
 Please complete the evaluation in private and do not discuss your answers with anyone else.